 Fort Lauderdale, Florida

-Our employment attorneys are experienced at pursuing discrimination complaints on behalf of employees, executives and professionals.
-To discuss your discrimination or harassment case with our experienced employment discrimination lawyers, contact Donna M. Ballman, P.A..
+Our employment attorney is experienced at pursuing discrimination complaints on behalf of employees, executives, physicians and professionals.
+To discuss your discrimination or harassment case with an experienced employment discrimination lawyer, contact Donna M. Ballman, P.A.

 Florida deadlines to file a charge of discrimination are short.
 In Florida, you only have 300 days from the date of discrimination to file with EEOC and 365 days to file with the Florida Commission on Human Relations.
 For sexual orientation claims, and claims against employers with fewer than 15 employees, you may have to proceed under a county or city ordinance with shorter deadlines, such as 180 days.

-If you have experienced employment discrimination, sexual harassment, or harassment based on discrimination, our employment lawyers can vigorously pursue your claim against your employer.
+If you have experienced employment discrimination, sexual harassment, or harassment based on discrimination, our employment law firm can vigorously pursue your claim against your employer.
 If you were treated differently than a similarly-situated coworker under the same circumstances, you might have a discrimination claim.
-Our Fort Lauderdale firm has a background representing employees who have experienced discrimination in the workplace.
+Our Fort Lauderdale employee-side employment law firm has a background representing employees who have experienced discrimination in the workplace.
 Some of the kinds of discrimination and harassment cases we have handled include claims based on: